Colonia Cuauhtémoc in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Government & Politics • Patriots & Patriotism • Wars, Non-US.

 Location.
 19° 26.243′ N, 99° 8.865′ W. Marker is in Ciudad de México.
 It is in Colonia Cuauhtémoc.
-Marker is on Avenida Hidalgo just east of Sombrereros, on the right when traveling east.
+It is on Avenida Hidalgo just east of Sombrereros, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Ciudad de México 06030, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Hospital of San Hipólito (within shouting distance of this marker); Angel Albino Corzo (about 90 meters away, measured in a direct line); The Temple of San Hipólito (about 90 meters away); Temple of San Hipólito y Casiano (about 120 meters away); Jesús Terán (about 150 meters away); Vicente Guerrero (about 150 meters away); First Mass Arrest of Gays in Mexico (about 180 meters away); Lino José Alcorta (about 180 meters away).
+At least 8 other markers are within walking distance of this marker: The Hospital of San Hipólito (within shouting distance of this marker); Angel Albino Corzo (about 90 meters away, measured in a direct line); The Temple of San Hipólito (about 90 meters away); Temple of San Hipólito y Casiano (about 120 meters away); Jesús Terán (about 150 meters away); Vicente Guerrero (about 150 meters away); First Mass Arrest of Gays in Mexico (about 180 meters away); Lino José Alcorta (about 180 meters away).
 Touch for a list and map of all markers in Ciudad de México.

 Also see . . .
 Vicente Riva Palacio.
-(Submitted on March 1, 2019, by J. Makali Bruton of Accra, Ghana.)
+(Submitted on March 1, 2019, by J. Makali Bruton of Washington, District of Columbia.)